 Emilie holds a Bachelor's degree in Marketing.
 Her background is in the biotechnology sector, and she also has experience in marketing, health promotion and fundraising.

-Tracy joined Ovarian Cancer Canada as Pacific Regional Manager for BC and the Yukon and directs all aspects of the delivery of ovarian cancer education, awareness and support initiatives in the West.
+Tracy joined Ovarian Cancer Canada as Regional Manager for BC, Alberta and the Territories.
+She directs all aspects of the delivery of ovarian cancer education, awareness and support initiatives in the West and North.

-A part of her health promotion responsibilities has included the development of innovative partnerships with health authorities, educators and stakeholders throughout BC.
+A part of her health promotion responsibilities has included the development of innovative partnerships with health authorities, educators and stakeholders.
 Her collaborative approach has extended valuable information on ovarian cancer to remote and rural communities in the region and facilitated the support of women and their families who have been touched by the disease.

 Tracy holds a Bachelor of Arts degree from the University of Western Ontario.
 She brings expertise in resource and policy development as well as program implementation, having lead diverse work teams within both the non-profit and corporate sectors.

-Marlena joined Ovarian Cancer Canada in 2013 as the Awareness Coordinator for the Pacific Region.
-With several years of experience in marketing and communications in both the private and in the non-profit sector, she has joined the Ovarian Cancer Canada team to raise awareness throughout the region and work closely with volunteers in British Columbia and the Yukon.
+Ashley joined Ovarian Cancer Canada in 2014 as the Regional Coordinator for the Ontario Region and has recently assumed the role of Community Engagement Associate.
+With several years of experience in community outreach and engagement in the non-profit sector, she joined the Ovarian Cancer Canada team to raise awareness throughout the region, work closely with volunteers, and support community events in Ontario.

 Delphin has worked with a number of non-profit organizations in Congo, publishing French materials on HIV/AIDS, cholera and other diseases.
 Delphin brings five years of experience in administration and customer service.
 He speaks English, French, Swahili and Lingala.
 He holds a Master's degree in Techniques and Information.